Home Help for families Information & advice Health & medical information Common concerns Annual health checks

 The practice should ask you and your young person what is best or feels safer for them.
 For example, you may want half the appointment at the GP surgery and half via video link.
 Or you may prefer to request an online check.
 You have the right to request reasonable adjustments of this kind to enable your young person to have their health check.

-Find out more about reasonable adjustments in our guide Making GP surgeries more welcoming
+Find out more about reasonable adjustments in our leaflet, Making GP surgeries more welcoming.

 Most GP surgeries offer annual health checks to people with a learning disability and are paid for carrying them out.
 However, GP surgeries do not have to offer this service.